Azure/azure-functions-durable-python/CONTRIBUTING.md

 ## Testing changes locally (Windows)

-Follow all the steps above, use the Azure Storage Emulator for windows to simulate the storage account, and optionally use Visual Studio to debug the .NET Durable Extension.
+Follow all the steps above, use the Azure Storage Emulator for windows to simulate the storage account, and use Visual Studio to debug the .NET Durable Extension.

+## Pre Commit Tasks

+This library uses nox tooling for running unit tests and linting.

+Make sure nox is pre-installed:
+`pip install nox`

+### Running unit tests

+1. Add your unit tests under ./tests folder
+2. Run: `nox --sessions tests`

+### Running flake8 and flake8-docstring

+Run:  `nox --sessions lint`

+This library uses [numpy docstring convention](https://numpydoc.readthedocs.io/en/latest/format.html) for code documentation.

+## Continuous Integration Guidelines & Conventions
+TBD

 ## Getting help

  - Leave comments on your PR and @username for attention